TITLE 77: PUBLIC HEALTH

 1) A home services agency shall designate a person to supervise the provision of services or to oversee the placement of workers through the licensed home services agency.

-2) If the home nursing agency has appointed an agency manager who is not a registered nurse or an advanced practice nurse, the home nursing agency shall identify a registered nurse or advanced practice nurse to supervise the provision of skilled nursing services as required by Section 2.11 of the Act.
-The supervisor shall be a registered nurse who is available at all times during the operating hours of the agency and who participates in all activities related to the provision of home nursing services.
+2) If the home nursing agency has appointed an agency manager who is not an RN or an APRN, the home nursing agency shall identify an RN or APRN to supervise the provision of skilled nursing services as required by Section 2.11 of the Act.
+The supervisor shall be an RN or APRN who is available at all times during the operating hours of the agency and who participates in all activities related to the provision of home nursing services.
 If the agency has both a home health and a home nursing agency license, one person may fulfill this requirement, but he or she shall be full-time.